techidaily/site-games-able/source/_posts/how-not-using-microphones-boosts-ps5-security.md

 ## Why You Shouldn't Use Your PS5 Controller's Microphone

  By default, your DualSense's microphone will activate whenever you're playing a game that supports voice chat, as long as you don't have any other microphones connected.
-However, when the controller microphone activates, it will also reduce the intensity of two other[key DualSense features](https://www.makeuseof.com/ps5-dualsense-controller-hidden-features/) : adaptive triggers and haptic feedback.
+However, when the controller microphone activates, it will also reduce the intensity of two other [key DualSense features](https://www.makeuseof.com/ps5-dualsense-controller-hidden-features/) : adaptive triggers and haptic feedback.

  As you likely know, adaptive triggers adjust the resistance of the L2 and R2 buttons depending on what you're doing in a game.
 And haptic feedback is a more advanced version of the classic rumble feature that provides different feedback for various kinds of in-game actions.

- In the PS5's Settings menu under**Settings > Accessories > Controllers** , you can adjust both the**Vibration Intensity** and**Trigger Effect Intensity** , which you might do to[save battery on your PS5 controller](http://www.makeuseof.com/save-battery-life-ps5-dualsense-controller/) .
+ In the PS5's Settings menu under**Settings > Accessories > Controllers** , you can adjust both the**Vibration Intensity** and**Trigger Effect Intensity** , which you might do to [save battery on your PS5 controller](http://www.makeuseof.com/save-battery-life-ps5-dualsense-controller/) .
 However, when your DualSense's built-in microphone is active, it will set both of them to**Weak** , regardless of the setting you've chosen here.

 ![PS5 Controller Options](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/02/PS5-Controller-Options.jpg)